klimgeran/community/sig-block-explore/README.md

-# Documentation Special Interest Group
+# Block Explorer Special Interest Group

 This SIG covers block explorer, search and related apps and tooling efforts for the project.